ekernf01/network_collection/README.md

 The data used to have some differences: gzipped/not, comma/tab delimited, target-first versus regulator-first.
 These have all been worked out but you may see out of date descriptions in the original README files, which are still included with some networks.

+### Adding new networks

 To add a new collection of networks, add a row to `networks/published_networks.csv` and save three-column Parquet files in the above format.
 For examples, look in the `setup` folder.
+To test your network, try out the loader commands for the R or python API's mentioned above.
+You should be able to load the networks into R or Python and query them to verify any individual edge.

 ### Source data